Family Guy Logo

 Font and Colors

 Blue is the primary color of the logo.
-The shade speaks of stable family relationships where everything goes according to plan: marriage, work, children, and constant routine.
+The shade speaks of stable family relationships in which everything goes according to plan: marriage, work, children, and a constant routine.
 Blue is an intellectual hue.
 It shows that the series hints at the real oddities and flaws of Americans, and only an intelligent person will understand the full meaning of hyperbole and dialogue.

-The font is individual, with cartoonish letters, which have unnaturally full and short glyphs.
+The font is distinctive, with cartoonish letters whose glyphs are unnaturally full and short.